Quedgeley: History

 The "Wain Bridge" became unused in 1958 when Cole Avenue was built.
 In the 1950s and 1960s, many commercial and industrial buildings went up along the Bristol Road.
-Also around this time a large amount of land was developed, including many semi-detached houses being built along Sims Lane and in 1962 bungalows were built by St James church.
+Also around this time a large amount of land was developed, including many semi-detached houses being built along Sims Lane and in 1962 bungalows were built by St James's Church.
 RAF Quedgeley closed in 1995, and this area has now been redeveloped into Kingsway Village.

 On 24 April 2017, Quedgeley Parish Council decisively voted to change the classification of the parish into a town, due to having a large population compared to other towns in the county.

 Religion

 The parish church is St James and is known to have been established before 1137.
 The octagonal font has panels of gold, coloured tesserae, and blue forest stone.
 The baptismal font is 12th century but was a donation by the then Rev. Winstone Hayward for the re-opening of the church in 1857.
 While the present-day structure's tower and south aisle are medieval in origin, the remainder of the church is an 1856 restoration by Henry Woodyer in what is considered Victorian Gothic style.